ngrx/platform/projects/ngrx.io/content/guide/data/entity-metadata.md

 We felt this common scenario is worth building into the NgRx Data library.
 So every entity can have an _optional_ filter function.

-Each collection's `filteredEntities` selector applies the filter function to the collection, based on the user's filtering criteria, which are held in the the stored entity collection's `filter` property.
+Each collection's `filteredEntities` selector applies the filter function to the collection, based on the user's filtering criteria, which are held in the stored entity collection's `filter` property.

 If there is no filter function, the `filteredEntities` selector is the same as the `selectAll` selector, which returns all entities in the collection.